misje/dhcpoptinj/README.md

 ### Limitations

 dhcpoptinj is simple and will hopefully stay that way.
-Nonetheless, the following are missing features that are soon to be added:
+Nonetheless, the following are missing features that hopefully will be added some day:

-1. Allow modifying existing options
+1. Remove options instead of having to replace them
+2. Filter incoming packets by their DHCP message type (code 53) before mangling them

 ### Troubleshooting